I love learning. I want to know everything.

 Climbing Out of the Trap

-It’s been over a year since I started traveling; most of the glitter has washed off at this point.
-I don’t look at travel as an indicator of whether or not someone is enlightened anymore — that’s something my embarrassingly elitist self from a year ago would think.
+It’s been a while since I wrapped my experiment with long-term travel; by the end, most of the glitter had washed off.
+I don’t look at travel as an indicator of whether or not someone is enlightened anymore — that’s something my embarrassingly elitist self from years back would think.

 Instead, I look at travel the way I used to look at living in Portland vs. living in Montana: some people prefer cities because they want more and better restaurants, better walkability, or more nightlife; some people prefer small towns because they like knowing everyone they pass on the street by name, quiet nights with endless, starry skies, or having a forest in their back yard.